vivekranjan0144/Street-Style-Landing-Page/readme.md

 ## What i have learnt By working on this project
 1. I have improved my self in reserching on the internet
-2. Got understanding about selectors
+2. Learned about the different types of selectors in CSS
 3. I learned to use the CSS position and flexbox property

 ## Honest Time to finish the project

-I had took about 1 to 2 hours approximately.
+This project took about 2-2.5 hours to complete.

 ## PROJECT LIVE LINK